kevroletin/kevroletin.github.io/_drafts/how-terminal-works-out.md

 | `^[[38;5;12m` | Character Attributes (SGR) Set foreground color                                |                |
 | `~`           | plain text                                                                     |                |

 I wish there would be a tool that would create a table above automatically ¯\_(ツ)_/¯.

 Some comments:
 * "Application Cursor Keys" and "Application Keypad" configure what xterm sends when the user presses arrow keys or keypad keys;
 * changing cursor position and character attributes should be self-explanatory;
-* bracketed paste cause xterm to wrap data inserted from an X clipboard into `\ESC[200~` `\ESC[201~` so that the application can distinguish between keyboard input and copy-paste from the clipboard;
+* bracketed paste causes xterm to wrap data inserted from an X clipboard into `\ESC[200~` `\ESC[201~` so that the application can distinguish between keyboard input and copy-paste from the clipboard;
 * "Alternate Screen Buffer" is a feature that helps vim to restore the screen after it exists; it's common for tui apps to enable alternative screen buffer and then disable it when they finish.

 Existing apps are a useful source of information.
-Sometimes the easiest way to answer your questions is to investigate the behavior or source code of an existing tool.
-Digging through ANSI escape codes might seem complicated but with practice, it quickly becomes easier.
-One also can consult source code of existing terminal emulators, one good example is recently created [Alacritty](https://github.com/alacritty/alacritty/blob/master/alacritty_terminal/src/ansi.rs#L1085).
+Sometimes, the easiest way to answer your questions is to investigate the behavior or source code of an existing tool.
+Digging through ANSI escape codes might seem complicated, but with practice, it quickly becomes easier.
+One also can consult the source code of existing terminal emulators.
+One good example is recent [Alacritty](https://github.com/alacritty/alacritty/blob/master/alacritty_terminal/src/ansi.rs#L1085).

 ## Conclusion